Merchant growthMerchant growthPlaybookDashboard

 • Track unresolved mismatches over time.

-• Track withdrawal turnaround and support effort.
+• Track withdrawal turnaround and buyer questions.

 • Expand token and chain coverage only after reconciliation remains calm.